-Neil Durnan serves as Director of Program Excellence within the Learning and Innovation unit at DT Global.
+Neil Durnan serves as the Senior Director of Program Effectiveness within the Learning & Innovation unit at DT Global.
 In this role, Neil oversees the development and refinement of DT Global’s program management systems and processes from start-up to close-out.

 In his current role, Neil draws upon over 13 years of experience implementing and managing international development programs in the Middle East, Africa, and Eastern Europe, with an emphasis on stabilization, transition, and democracy and governance programming.
 Neil has extensive remote management experience, including implementing programs from Turkey, Jordan, and Germany, in addition to program management and business development roles within the home office.
 He has implemented programs for a number of agencies such as USAID, including the Office of Transition Initiatives and Bureau for Global Health, the UK Foreign, Commonwealth & Development Office, US State Department, and National Endowment for Democracy.